Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Introduction

-However, MCMC estimation based on data augmentation is less straightforward for a logit model which still admits a latent variable representation that is linear in the unknown parameters, but exhibits an error following a logistic distribution.
-Related latent variable representations with non-Gaussian errors exist for MNL models (see e.g. \citet{fru-fru:dat}) and binomial models \citep{fus-etal:eff}.
-While the latent variables can be sampled straightforwardly for any of these latent variable representations, sampling the unknown parameters is far from straightforward due to the non-Gaussian errors.
+However, MCMC estimation based on DA is less straightforward for a logit model which still admits a latent variable representation that is linear in the unknown parameters, but exhibits an error term that follows a logistic distribution.
+Related latent variable representations with non-Gaussian errors exist for multinomial logit (MNL) models (\citealp{fru-fru:dat}) and logistic regression models for binomial outcomes \citep{fus-etal:eff}.
+While the latent variables usually can be easily sampled, sampling the unknown parameters is more involved due to the non-Gaussian error terms.

+A common solution relies on a scale-mixture representation of the non-Gaussian error distribution and introduces the corresponding scale parameters as a second level of DA.
+Conveniently, the unknown model parameters can then be sampled from a conditionally Gaussian regression model.
+Examples include a representation of the logistic distribution involving the Kolmogoroff-Smirnov distribution \citep{hol-hel:bay} and highly accurate finite scale-mixture approximations \citep{fru-fru:aux,fru-fru:dat,fru-etal:imp}.
+A seminal paper in this context is \citet{pol-etal:bay_inf} which avoids any explicit latent variable representation.
+They derive the \textit{P\'{o}lya-Gamma sampler} that exploits a mixture representation of the non-Gaussian likelihood of the marginal model based on the P\'{o}lya-Gamma distribution and works with a single level of DA.